 Any student who resides outside the district may apply to attend a school in the district and all applications for non-resident attendance will be considered on an equal basis.
 The district will accept non-resident students unless it would constitute a financial hardship for the district.

-A parent or guardian may apply for admission on behalf of his or her child by completing the appropriate district application (Choice Transfer Request).
+A parent or guardian may apply for admission on behalf of his or her child by completing the appropriate district application.
+Boundary exception forms are available at the Zellerbach Administration Center located at 841 NE 22nd Avenue, Camas.
+For acceptance into an online school program, i.e. Columbia Virtual Academy, Insight, IQ Academy, WAVA, etc., please complete this form: (Choice Transfer Request).
 Non-resident boundary requests are valid for one school year only, therefore the admission form must be completed and submitted for consideration each year.

 The superintendent will accept or reject an application for non-resident admission based upon the following standards: